VCG/vimo-sketches/README.md

 | vimo_server           | url of vimo_server (e.g., 'http://localhost:4242')      | String   |

 ### Output
 This component turns motif sketch into JSON.
-This is an example of the JSON:
+This is an example of the JSON.
+This JSON can be converted to a Cypher query using the `json2cypher` method of the NeuprintExecutor class.
 ``` javascript
 {
     nodes: [